Return to top

 20 Healthiest Breakfast Cereals

-If you’re trying to lose weight, you might be wondering “Is cereal healthy?”
+If you’re trying to lose weight, you might wonder if cereal is healthy.
 The answer here is: it depends!
-Depends on the type of cereal you’re eating and how frequently you’re eating it.
-If you’re just having cereal once a day for breakfast, and you’re choosing a high fiber/lower calorie/low sugar option, then that can certainly be part of a diet for weight loss.
-On the other hand, if you’re loading up on sugary cereals multiple times a day, that’s actually a recipe for weight gain!
+It depends on the type of cereal you’re eating and how frequently you’re eating it.
+If you’re choosing low-sugar cereals that have high fiber, lower calories, and are a good source of protein, then eating one bowl of cereal per day can certainly be part of a diet for weight loss (Source: Insider).
+On the other hand, if you’re loading up on sugary cereals multiple times a day, that can be a recipe for weight gain!

 What Cereal Has No Sugar?